 Course Learning Outcomes:

-NOTE: The above modules give a rough idea about the topics covered in our Intermediate Macroeconomics-I course.
+NOTE: The above modules give a rough idea about the topics covered in our Mathematical Methods for Economics-II course.
 Students will be given modules as per their respective Universities outline after prior discussion.